 "We can say that it is possible to finance our innovation-based model at the expense of global consumers and marketing improvements.
 However, we are a large and mostly undeveloped country.
 We need to solve two simple tasks: extending radius of settlement in the country, which also means improving transportation, and low-rise urbanization.
 This would lead to the sustainable population replacement without immigration," he said.
 In creating an agenda for the future, Russia must look at its own needs and not at fetishized technological trends that one must fit into, he added.

-Summing up the discussion, the moderators, Valdai Club Academic Director Fyodor Lukyanov and Evgeny Kuznetsov, proposed to discuss at future meetings of the topics of education, law in the era of robots, the responsibility of science for the consequences of progress, export of talent and technological optimism.
+Summing up the discussion, the moderators, Valdai Club Research Director Fyodor Lukyanov and Evgeny Kuznetsov, proposed to discuss at future meetings of the topics of education, law in the era of robots, the responsibility of science for the consequences of progress, export of talent and technological optimism.